vuejs/v2.vuejs.org/src/v2/api/index.md

 ### keep-alive

+- **Props:**
+  - `include` - string or RegExp.
+Only components matched by this will be cached.
+  - `exclude` - string or RegExp.
+Any component matched by this will not be cached.

 - **Usage:**

   When wrapped around a dynamic component, `<keep-alive>` caches the inactive component instances without destroying them.
 Similar to `<transition>`, `<keep-alive>` is an abstract component: it doesn't render a DOM element itself, and doesn't show up in the component parent chain.